R8dymade/krr-2.1/WhitePaper.md

 ## 4. Conclusion
 KRR v2.0 reduces the 11,172 Hangul syllables into a predictable, mathematically convertible ASCII set.
 It is the most efficient protocol for **AI Tokenization** and **Global Search Engines**.

+## 5. Copyright & LicenseNotice

+**Copyright © 2025 [R8dymade]**

+This project is licensed under the **Apache License, Version 2.0** (the "License").
+You may not use this file except in compliance with the License.

+> **Disclaimer of Warranty:**
+> Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an **"AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND**, either express or implied.
+See the License for the specific language governing permissions and limitations under the License.

+For the full license text, please refer to the `LICENSE` file in the repository.